sr320/course-fish546-2016/00-Notes/slides.md

 ### .center[20% Me "lecturing" : 80% You "doing"]

-- I will post use a partially flipped model
+- I will use a partially flipped model

 - Likewise you will be expected to make some progress outside of class